 Babbel also offers optional speech recognition so that you can practice your pronunciation.

-You can even download Babbel’s iPhone app to learn on the go.
+You can access Babbel in your browser or download the app to learn on the go.

 ALISON offers free basic Spanish lessons for beginners.
 You can choose between a general introduction to the Spanish language or restaurant vocabulary.